Lesson With You live online music lessons - signup

 How often should I practice drums?

-If you’re a beginner, try to practice for around 20 minutes each day.
-If daily practice is challenging, aim for three sessions a week, keeping each one around 20 to 30 minutes.
-Tailor your practice routine to fit your schedule and prioritize quality over quantity.
-If you have specific goals, like preparing for college auditions, regular and intensive practice is required.
+If you’re a complete beginner, try practicing drums for about 20 minutes each day.
+If daily practice is difficult, aim for three sessions a week, each lasting around 20 to 25 minutes.

 What can I expect out of live online drum lessons?